SkillsFundingAgency/dfc-composite-regions/README.md

 ## Introduction

 This project provides the Regions functions for use in the Composite UI (Shell application).
-The Regions are used to identify endpoints within child applications as part of their Application Registration/
+The Regions are used to identify endpoints within child applications as part of their Application Registration.

 Please see https://github.com/SkillsFundingAgency/dfc-composite-paths for additional details about Application Registration.